 The Employment Judge will typically direct the Respondent’s representative to prepare a “joint bundle” of documents for the final hearing.
 We will arrange a meeting with you to discuss this and agree with you the documents which will need to be included in the joint bundle.

 Once the joint bundle has been agreed with you and the Respondent’s representative, you will receive the bundle.

 Tribunal: Step 7 - Final hearing

 You should bear in mind that most hearings last for three days or more.
-I will arrange one or more meetings with you to discuss the final hearing with you and to prepare you for the hearing.
+We will arrange one or more meetings with you to discuss the final hearing with you and to prepare you for the hearing.
 The number of meetings that will be necessary will depend on the complexity of your claim.

-I will meet you at a mutually convenient location each day, one hour before the hearing and will act for you at the hearing.
+We will meet you at a mutually convenient location each day, one hour before the hearing and will act for you at the hearing.

 The Employment Tribunal will not typically issue a verbal judgment at the final hearing.
 A written judgment is usually promulgated around 28 days after the hearing.

 If your claim has been successful, the Respondent will have 42 days in which to consider an appeal to the Employment Appeal Tribunal.
 Similarly, if your claim has not been successful, you will also have 42 days to consider an appeal.

 If the Respondent appeals, then we will advise you about this and ask you to attend a meeting to discuss the grounds of appeal and whether or not you will want the Law at Work to act for you at the Employment Appeal Tribunal.